TrellixVulnTeam/swahilipython_SCMU/Doc/library/compileall.rst

 To force a recompile of all the :file:`.py` files in the :file:`Lib/` subdirectory and all its subdirectories::

-   import compileall
+   agiza compileall

    compileall.compile_dir('Lib/', force=True)

    # Perform same compilation, excluding files in .svn directories.
-   import re
+   agiza re
    compileall.compile_dir('Lib/', rx=re.compile(r'[/\\][.]svn'), force=True)

    # pathlib.Path objects can also be used.
-   import pathlib
+   agiza pathlib
    compileall.compile_dir(pathlib.Path('Lib/'), force=True)

 .. seealso::